Managed Microsoft 365 Services: A Great Deal for MSPs!

 - SMBs understand the time and cost it requires to train out-of-scope skills to in-house resources

-Considering the above business and O365 needs, the benefits you can achieve by including Office 365 services as part of your comprehensive managed IT services are massive.
-You might as well hire Office 365 consultants to help you generate increased revenue and higher ROI.
+Considering the above business and Microsoft 365 needs, the benefits you can achieve by including M365 services as part of your comprehensive managed IT services are massive.
+You might as well hire Microsoft 365 consultants to help you generate increased revenue and higher ROI.
 With our dedicated remote team as a service model, Star Knowledge can help you hire professionals with over 20 years of experience in the field.

 Scenarios Where Office 365 Benefits Your Managed Services

-Below are the scenarios to help you validate the reasons to offer Office 365 to your customers:
+Below are the scenarios to help you validate the reasons to offer Microsoft 365 to your customers:

 It is not only managed Office 365 services that you can offer you could include consulting and advisory, user adoption training, maintenance and support, integrations, and migration support as well in your portfolio.
 Again, to offer these services you don’t necessarily have to recruit resources and train them, you always have an option to team up with Office 365 consultants who are always there for you to achieve that additional revenue.